imgiseverything/BeanCounter/README.md

 ## Bean Counter App

-A (hopefully) simple PHP invoicing/small buisness management tool for digital freelancers See the [project page](http://beancounterapp.com) for more details.
+A simple (PHP-based) invoicing/small business management tool for digital freelancers.

+See the [project page](http://beancounterapp.com) for more details.

 ## Installation